AustinCodingAcademy/PHPIntermediate/syllabus/04 Object Oriented Programming.md

 print_r($InstructorPerson);
 ```

 The output we get will look something like this.
-Notice that it tells us that the kind of obeject we are looking at is ```Person```
+Notice that it tells us that the kind of object we are looking at is ```Person```
 The person we are looking at here is really an instructor.
 ```
 Person Object